 Hard disks have a built-in health-check tool called SMART (Self-Monitoring, Analysis, and Reporting Technology), which continually checks the disk for potential problems.
 SMART also warns you if the disk is about to fail, helping you avoid loss of important data.

-Although SMART runs automatically, you can also check your disk's health by running the Disk Utility application:
+Although SMART runs automatically, you can also check your disk’s health by running the Disks application:

-Check your disk's health using the Disk Utility application
+Check your disk’s health using the Disks application

-Select the disk you want to check from the Storage Devices list.
-Information and status of the disk will appear under Drive.
+Select the disk you want to check from the list of storage devices on the left.
+Information and status of the disk will be shown.

 What if the disk isn’t healthy?

-Even if the SMART Status indicates that the disk isn't healthy, there may be no cause for alarm.
-However, it's better to be prepared with a to prevent data loss.
+Even if the Overall Assessment indicates that the disk isn’t healthy, there may be no cause for alarm.
+However, it’s better to be prepared with a to prevent data loss.

 If the status says “Pre-fail”, the disk is still reasonably healthy but signs of wear have been detected which mean it might fail in the near future.
 If your hard disk (or computer) is a few years old, you are likely to see this message on at least some of the health checks.
 You shouldand check the disk status periodically to see if it gets worse.